getify/Functional-Light-JS/manuscript/ch3.md

 Probably the more common case of using `uncurry(..)` is not with a manually curried function as just shown, but with a function that comes out curried as a result of some other set of operations.
 We'll illustrate that scenario later in this chapter in the "No Points" discussion.

-## Order Matters
+## Order Matters {#ch3ordermatters}

-In Chapter 2, we explored the named arguments pattern.
+In Chapter 2, we explored the [named arguments pattern](#ch2namedargs).
 One primary advantage of named arguments is not needing to juggle argument ordering, thereby improving readability.

 We've looked at the advantages of using currying/partial application to provide individual arguments to a function separately.
 But the downside is that these techniques are traditionally based on positional arguments; argument ordering is thus an inevitable headache.